cf73/ces2021/content/collections/pages/ways-to-give.md

             marks:
               -
                 type: bold
-            text: 'Parent Teacher Association (PTA)'
+            text: 'Community Builders'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'To learn more about the work of our PTA, reach the committee chair Emily Tatelbaum at ptachair2122@cambridge-ellis.org.'
+            text: 'To learn more about the work of our Community Builders, reach the committee chair Emily Tatelbaum at ptachair2122@cambridge-ellis.org.'
       -
         type: paragraph
         content: